jevalen4868/UdaciCards/README.md

+#Summary

+Welcome to the UdaciCards app.
+This app allows you to create flashcards for studying and quizzing yourself on them!
+This was created as required to complete the Udacity React NanoDegree Project 3.

+## Available on platforms
+It has been tested on both Android and iOS.
+Enjoy!

+## Standard mumbo jumbo
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents
 * [Available Scripts](#available-scripts)
   * [npm start](#npm-start)
   * [npm test](#npm-test)